Operator models for meromorphic functions of bounded type: Introduction

 Finally, we mention the related result obtained in \cite{me}.
 There it was shown that every function $q$ of bounded type has a \emph{non-minimal} realization.
 This means that condition \eqref{For:Intr1} is satisfied but not the minimality condition \eqref{For:Intr2}.
 However, the latter is essential to connect the function theoretic properties of $q$ with the operator theoretic properties of $A$.

 Next we want to say a few words about the methods used in this article.
-Our construction is closely connected to the class of $\mathcal{B}(h)$-spaces that De Branges studied in a series of papers in the 1960's \cite{DeBranges}, \cite{DEBRANGES196544}.
-Here, the symbol $h$ is a meromorphic function on $\C \setminus \R$ which is bounded by $1$ on $\C^+$ and satisfies $\overline{h(\zeta)}=\frac{1}{h(\overline{\zeta})}$, and $\mathcal{B}(h)$ is the reproducing kernel Hilbert space generated by the kernel
+Our construction is closely connected to the class of $\mathcal{B}(h)$-spaces that de Branges studied in a series of papers in the 1960's \cite{DeBranges}, \cite{DEBRANGES196544}.
+Here, the symbol $h$ is a meromorphic function on $\C \setminus \R$ which is bounded by $1$ on $\C^+$ and satisfies $\overline{h(\zeta)}=\frac{1}{h(\overline{\zeta})}$.
+We denote the set of these functions by $\mathcal{S}_0$.
+The induced space $\mathcal{B}(h)$ is then the reproducing kernel Hilbert space generated by the kernel

 An important feature of such a space is that the difference-quotient operator

 is bounded.
 Moreover, we point out that $\mathcal{B}(h)$ is (essentially) a model space if $h_{|\C^+}$ is an inner function.